RubixML/Housing/README.md

 # Rubix ML - Housing Price Predictor
 An example Rubix ML project that predicts house prices using a Gradient Boosted Machine (GBM) and a popular dataset from a [Kaggle competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 In this tutorial, you'll learn about regression and the stage-wise additive boosting ensemble called [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html).
 By the end of the tutorial, you'll be able to submit your own predictions to the Kaggle competition.

+From Kaggle:

+> Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
+>
+> With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 - **Difficulty:** Medium
 - **Training time:** Minutes
 - **Memory needed:** 1G